apache/spark/docs/sql-programming-guide.md

 releases of Spark SQL.

 * Block level bitmap indexes and virtual columns (used to build indexes)
-* Automatically convert a join to map join: For joining a large table with multiple small tables, Hive automatically converts the join into a map join.
-We are adding this auto conversion in the next release.
 * Automatically determine the number of reducers for joins and groupbys: Currently in Spark SQL, you need to control the degree of parallelism post-shuffle using "`SET spark.sql.shuffle.partitions=[num_tasks];`".
 * Meta-data only query: For queries that can be answered by using only meta data, Spark SQL still